coopersimon/spa/README.md

 Lots of games work!
 See spa/README.md for the full list of tested games.

 ### TODO
-- Render thread.
+- Render thread / GPU renderer.
 - Frame capture DMA
 - Internal "hardware" BIOS
-- Deal with rampant unaligned memory accesses.
+- Link cable support of some kind
+- Real-time clock support